FloThoHub/eegoApps/ALLinONEapp/README_guide.txt

-Sampling reate = 512.
+Sampling rate = 512.
 Options for changing sampling rate will be added in the future.

 Requirements: